Yoga for the dedicated and curious practitioner

 Yoga Learning and Development

-• Women in Yoga
+• Women in Yoga: an exploration

-• Spiritual Abuse in Modern Yoga
+• Power and Community in Modern Yoga

 • Are We Women who do Yoga, or Yoginis?

-How can we, as women who practice yoga, honour the roots of yoga?
 Can we call ourselves yoginis, even though they’re abstract, divine beings rarely defined outside of how male adepts control and use them in rituals?
 I look at three textual sources for the answer.
-Read more here.

 Let’s stay in touch!